· 14 min read

 What is a safe distance from a 5G tower?
 At 50+ feet from small cells, exposure is minimal. mmWave signals weaken significantly within 20-30 feet.

 Does 5G cause cancer?
-No. A 2022 WHO-commissioned review of 63 studies found no consistent evidence linking RF-EMF to cancer in humans.
+No. A 2022 WHO review of 63 studies found no consistent evidence linking RF-EMF to cancer.

 Is mmWave 5G safe? mmWave is non-ionizing with superficial absorption.
 Long-term population data is limited, but no harm has been documented.